gristlabs/grist-help/help/en/docs/self-managed.md

 ### How do I enable Grist Enterprise? {: .tag-ee }

-Grist Enterprise can be enabled by visiting the Admin Panel, clicking the toggle to enable Enterprise, and restarting the Grist instance.
+Grist Enterprise can be enabled by visiting the Admin Panel and clicking the "Enable Grist Enterprise Features" toggle.

-Alternatively, if you are a new Grist hoster, you can use the `gristlabs/grist-ee` docker image which has Enterprise features enabled by default.
+This will cause Grist to automatically restart.

-This will give you an unactivated version of Grist Enterprise, with a 30 day trial period.
+You should now have an unactivated version of Grist Enterprise, with a 30 day trial period.

 Activation keys are used to run Grist Enterprise after a trial period of 30 days has expired.